Thyroid disease in pregnancy: Risks of hypothyroidism on fetal and maternal well-being

 Hypothyroidism is diagnosed by noting a high TSH associated with a subnormal T4 concentration.
-Subclinical hypothyroidism (SCH) is present when the TSH is high but the T4 level is in the normal range but usually low normal.
-SCH is the commonest form of hypothyroidism in pregnancy and is usually due to progressive thyroid destruction due to autoimmune thyroid disease.
+Subclinical hypothyroidism (SCH) is present when the TSH is high but the T4 level is in the normal range, but usually low normal.
+SCH is the most common form of hypothyroidism in pregnancy and is usually due to progressive thyroid destruction due to autoimmune thyroid disease.

-Several studies, mostly retrospective, have shown an association between overt hypothyroidism and adverse fetal and obstetric outcomes (e.g. Glinoer 1991).
+Several studies, mostly retrospective, have shown an association between overt hypothyroidism and adverse fetal and obstetric outcomes (e.g., Glinoer 1991).
 Maternal complications such as miscarriages, anaemia in pregnancy, pre-eclampsia, abruptio placenta and postpartum haemorrhage can occur in pregnant women with overt hypothyroidism.
 Also, the offspring of these mothers can have complications such as premature birth, low birth weight and increased neonatal respiratory distress.
 Similar complications have been reported in mothers with subclinical hypothyroidism.
 A three-fold risk of placental abruption and a two-fold risk of pre-term delivery were reported in mothers with subclinical hypothyroidism.
 Another study showed a higher prevalence of subclinical hypothyroidism in women with pre-term delivery (before 32 weeks) compared to matched controls delivering at term.
-An association with adverse obstetrics outcome has also been demonstrated in pregnant women with thyroid autoimmunity independent of thyroid function.
+An association with adverse obstetric outcomes has also been demonstrated in pregnant women with thyroid autoimmunity independent of thyroid function.
 Treatment of hypothyroidism reduces the risks of these adverse obstetric and fetal outcomes; a retrospective study of 150 pregnancies showed that treatment of hypothyroidism led to reduced rates of abortion and premature delivery.
-Also, a prospective intervention trial study showed that treatment of euthyroid antibody positive pregnant women led to fewer rates of miscarriage than non treated controls.
+Also, a prospective intervention trial study showed that treatment of euthyroid antibody-positive pregnant women led to lower rates of miscarriage than untreated controls.

-It has long been known that cretinism (i.e. gross reduction in IQ) occurs in areas of severe iodine deficiency due to the fact that the mother is unable to make T4 for transport to the fetus, particularly in the first trimester.
-This neurointellectual impairment (on a more modest scale) has now been shown in an iodine sufficient area (USA) where a study showed that the IQ scores of 7- to 9-year-old children, born to mothers with undiagnosed and untreated hypothyroidism in pregnancy, were seven points lower than those of children of matched control women with normal thyroid function in pregnancy.
+It has long been known that cretinism (i.e., gross reduction in IQ) occurs in areas of severe iodine deficiency because the mother is unable to make T4 for transport to the fetus, particularly in the first trimester.
+This neurointellectual impairment (on a more modest scale) has now been shown in an iodine-sufficient area (USA) where a study showed that the IQ scores of 7- to 9-year-old children, born to mothers with undiagnosed and untreated hypothyroidism in pregnancy, were seven points lower than those of children of matched control women with normal thyroid function in pregnancy.
 Another study showed that persistent hypothyroxinaemia at 12 weeks gestation was associated with an 8-10 point deficit in mental and motor function scores in infant offspring compared to children of mothers with normal thyroid function.
 Even maternal thyroid peroxidase antibodies were shown to be associated with impaired intellectual development in the offspring of mothers with normal thyroid function.
 It has been shown that it is only the maternal FT4 levels that are associated with child IQ and brain morphological outcomes, as opposed to maternal TSH levels.